 Question: Should I wear a mask when I am out in public to protect myself from COVID-19?

 - Answer: The CDC has issued recommendations regarding cloth masks for non-healthcare workers.
 They are recommending the public to wear cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
 Based on the CDC recommendation, we suggest patients wear a face covering while receiving treatments in our clinics as well.

 - The CDC also advises the use of simple cloth face coverings to slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
 Cloth face coverings fashioned from household items or made at home from common materials at low cost can be used as an additional, voluntary public health measure.

 - The cloth face coverings recommended are not surgical masks or N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.

 - Please be prepared to provide your own cloth face covering or mask.
+You are required to wear a mask upon entering our clinics unless you have a medical reason not to.
+In that case, we will make necessary arrangements.
 If you are unable to bring in your own mask, we will make every effort to provide you with a medical mask as our supply allows.

 - Please click to read the full article from the CDC, which includes instructions on how to make the homemade face coverings: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html